Written by Dr. Srikanta J T

 Particularly during sleep, the extra mucus or dryness causes this kind of sound.
 Generally, these sounds are not a cause of worry.

 The digestive system of a newborn is in the developing stage.
-They are in a hungry mood throughout the day and night and soiling their diapers frequently.
+They are in a hungry mood throughout the day and night and soil their diapers frequently.
 Therefore, some strange sounds are often observed.
 Some of the common digestive sounds of infants are:

 During the initial days of your baby, you will be surprised to hear strange sounds from your baby during sleep, but they are common, and no need to worry about it.
 Maybe the little one is dreaming.
 As we discussed, these are the outcome of the gradual healthy development of your newborn.
 But if your baby’s sleep noises seem uncommon and you are worried, it is always better to consult your doctor.

-Due to the bowel movement, babies are used to uttering grunting sounds and it is normal.
+Due to bowel movement, babies are used to uttering grunting sounds and it is normal.
 Sometimes due to the acid reflux, the discomfort makes the baby grunt.

 During the early stage, babies are active sleepers.
 They sleep a lot in short intervals, dream, do different activities, laugh, moan, and groan too.
 As per studies, generally, these are pretty normal.